ournetworks/ournetworks.ca/about.md

 ### I want to make this event better, how can I help?

-You should consider [tabling at our Yami-ichi](/yami-ichi/) or [pitching a project for our Sprints](/sprints/).
+Coming to our free kickoff party [Yami-ichi](/yami-ichi/) or [pitching a project for our Sprints](/sprints/).
 We are [planning this event openly](https://github.com/ournetworks/2018) so you can also check tasks we are working on.
 If those activities don't appeal to you, we will need volunteers to help the event run smoothly--reach out to us at <a href="mailto:{{ site.email }}">{{ site.email }}</a> to be added to the volunteer list.